DeepPavlovAdmin/convai/README.md

     - NTES_ALONG
     - TAL ML
     - Soda
+- September 23, 2020: Stage 2 files and instructions are added to the ClariQ GitHub repo.
 # Awards

 Google is sponsoring the competition award with the GCP Credits, which we are planning to award as follows: